dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 .. option:: -l <config>, --logging <config>

-   logging configuration, in JSON or YAML format (see :ref:`daemonshepherd-logging` for details); default is no logging at all
+   logging configuration, in JSON or YAML format (see :ref:`daemonshepherd-logging` for details); default is to log to *STDERR* or to syslog (:option:`--background`)

+.. option:: --silent

+   don't log anywhere; this option is overriden by :option:`--logging`

+.. option:: --stderr

+   log to *STDERR*; this option is overriden by :option:`--logging`

+.. option:: --syslog

+   log to syslog; this option is overriden by :option:`--logging`

 .. option:: -s <path>, --control-socket <path>